ameya98/pr2roc/README.md

 ## How does the resampling work?

+There is a fundamental duality between ROC space and PR space.
+For a fixed dataset (specifically, a fixed ratio of actual positives to actual negatives), we can convert a ROC curve to a PR curve, and vice versa.

-In ROC space, linear interpolation is valid.
-However, this is not true in PR space.
+In ROC space, linear interpolation between points on a 'discrete' ROC curve is valid, because all points on the convex hull of a ROC curve are attainable.
+However, linear interpolation is not justified in PR space.

 The solution is to:
 * Convert a PR curve to its corresponding ROC curve, using the duality between the PR and ROC spaces.
 * Interpolate the ROC curve.
 Here, we interpolate at equally spaced values of FPR, linearly interpolating the TPR values between adjacent points.
 * Convert the interpolated ROC curve back to PR space, giving us an interpolated PR curve.

+See the reference below for a more detailed description of the relationship between ROC curves and PR curves.
+This package is essentially an implementation of the methods in the paper.

 ## Usage